-The green portions of tomato plants contain significant quantities of the toxic alkaloid tomatine -- bad for dogs -- but ripe, red tomatoes contain very little.
+The green portions of tomato plants contain significant quantities of the toxic alkaloid tomatine — bad for dogs — but ripe, red tomatoes contain very little.
 Ripe red tomatoes are essentially harmless for dogs.
-However, do not feed Fido ketchup or pasta sauce, as they contain several other ingredients that are bad for him, such as onions, chives, and even garlic in large doses.
+However, do not feed your dog ketchup or pasta sauce, as they contain several other ingredients that are bad for him, such as onions, chives, and even garlic in large doses.

 Tomato plant profile

 Tomatoes are members of the deadly nightshade family (Solanaceae), which includes tobacco, eggplant, potatoes, and tomatillos.
 Tomatoes and their relatives possess several dangerous alkaloids, although they are not present in all parts of the plant.
 While the plant's ripe fruits, which are technically a type of berry, are safe for dogs, all other portions of the plant — leaves, stems and vines — are toxic.

 Dogs who eat these portions of the plant may exhibit drooling, diarrhea, vomiting, decreased heart rate, tremors, seizures, irregular heartbeat, lethargy, dilated pupils or paralysis.
 Take your dog to a veterinary hospital immediately upon observing these symptoms.

 Veterinary advice on tomatoes

 It's generally considered wide to refrain from feeding your dog table scraps or other table food except as rare treats and when you are sure that the foods do not appear on the list of toxic foods for dogs.
 In the case of tomatoes, ripe, red tomatoes are harmless for dogs, although they may cause digestive upset to those with sensitive stomachs.